 Some direct costs require prior approval.
-These items include using Federal IDEA Part C funds to pay for: (1) equipment; (2) participant support costs (such as training or travel costs); (3) construction or renovation of facilities; and (4) rent, occupancy or space maintenance costs.3 The October 2019 Frequently Asked Questions (2019 FAQs) Prior Approval - OSEP and RSA Formula Grants4 which provides prior approval for certain equipment and participant support costs.
-Please review this FAQ at https://www2.ed.gov/policy/speced/guid/faq-prior-approval-10-29-2019.pdf) prior to completing Section III.
-B. For any activity or expense listed under Section III of this application that is not covered by the scope of the 2019 FAQs and requires OSEP prior approval, mark an "X" in the chart below.
-The State must submit supporting documentation for any direct costs that require OSEP prior approval.
+These items include using Federal IDEA Part C funds to pay for: (1) equipment; (2) participant support costs (such as training or travel costs); (3) construction or renovation of facilities; and (4) rent, occupancy or space maintenance costs.3 States may find helpful OSEP's Guidance for Common Prior Approval Requests under IDEA Parts B and C issued on January 3, 2023.
+It provides a summary of the guidance and approval process for the most common prior approval cost categories.
+The October 2019 Frequently Asked Questions (2019 FAQs) Prior Approval - OSEP and RSA Formula Grants4 details prior approval flexibilities for equipment and participant support costs and describes the parameters under which OSEP has provided prior approval for a subset of these costs.

+For any activity or expense listed under Section III of this application that is not covered by the 2023 guidance and 2019 FAQs and requires OSEP prior approval, mark an "X" in the chart below and submit supporting documentation.